 The first British Grand Prix would be held two years later, in 1948, the course commissioned to a farmer who owned a pig farm in the middle of the field.
 He duly designed the circuit around the pig farm, separated by oil drums and hay bales.

-The debut F1 season took place five years after the conclusion of the Second World War, and the inaugural race brought together nine different nations.
-Though there were races throughout the year, records would only be counted from seven: in chronological order, the British, Monaco, Indy 500 (which stopped being counted towards the World Championship in 1960), Swiss, Belgian, French and Italian Grand Prix.
+The debut F1 season took place five years after the conclusion of the Second World War, and the inaugural race at Silverstone brought together nine different nations.
+Though there were races throughout the year and records would only be counted from seven: the British, Monaco, Indy 500 (which stopped being counted towards the World Championship in 1960), Swiss, Belgian, French and Italian Grand Prix.
 Points were awarded to the top five finishers in each race (nine for first place, then six, four, three, and two).
 The points tally from each driver’s best four races would then be tallied to decide the championship outcome.

 On a warm, sunny May day in the Northamptonshire countryside, with ideal driving conditions for a dry course, 21 drivers took the grid from qualifying.
 Approximately 200,000 spectators congregated for the spectacle.
 The first world championship race had two titles, known officially as the Grand Prix d’Europe.
 It was the first time that the title had ever gone to a race outside Italy or France.
 However, as the race was held in the United Kingdom, it was also designated the title of the British Grand Prix.

-King George VI arrived in a grandiose Daimler limousine, accompanied by his wife, Queen Elizabeth and his daughter Princess Margaret.
+King George VI arrived in a grandiose Daimler limousine, accompanied by his wife and daughters Princess Elizabeth and Princess Margaret.
 It remains to this day the only time a reigning monarch has attended a British motor race.

 Any potential home advantage wasn’t to be for the Brits, with the race dominated by the Italian Alfa Romeo team, the first time the vehicles had ever touched English soil.
 With the four cars the team entered, the speed advantage was apparent throughout qualifying - all four occupied the top four positions on the grid - and the race itself.